Trauma informed resources for GPs, dental and aged care services

-The Stolen Generations Factsheets were developed in collaboration with Stolen Generations survivors and peak bodies including the Royal Australian College of General Practitioners, the Australian Dental Association, Aged & Community Services Australia and the Aged Care Industry Association.
+The Stolen Generations factsheets were developed by The Healing Foundation in collaboration with Stolen Generations survivors and peak bodies, including the Royal Australian College of General Practitioners, the Australian Dental Association, Ageing Australia and the Aged Care Industry Association.

 “The fact sheets mean that we do not have to repeatedly tell our stories, or have to explain ourselves or be questioned why to be able to get the care we need.”